What is Little Tiger Chinese Immersion School?

-Little Tiger Program is a full-time, 4-5 day/week Chinese immersion program, unique in the Austin area.
+Little Tiger is a full-day Chinese immersion school, unique in the Austin area.
 Our school year runs from early September through late-June.

 Immersion education is a proven method of language learning that exposes children to the “target language” (Chinese) in an intensive, sustained, and regular fashion.
 Benefits include:

-- Immersion education mimics the way in which young children acquire their native language, taking advantage of their natural capacity to absorb and adapt to their daily language environment.
+- Immersion education mimics the way in which young children acquire their native language.

-- Immersion allows students to acquire the target language faster and more effectively than traditional foreign language learning contexts, which are more appropriate for older language learners.
+- Immersion allows students to acquire the target language faster and more effectively than traditional foreign language classes.

-- Research studies indicate that mastering another language has significant, life-long benefits on cognitive development.
+- Mastering another language has significant, life-long benefits on cognitive development.

-Unlike “Romance” and “Germanic” languages, Chinese has sonic qualities, vocabulary, and grammatical structures that are very different from the English language.
+Unlike “Romance” and “Germanic” languages, Chinese has sonic qualities, vocabulary, and grammatical structures that are very different from English.
 This makes it very stimulating and exciting to young learners, who quickly adapt to their new language environment.

-More broadly, Chinese is spoken by nearly one fifth of the world’s population.
+More practically, Chinese is spoken by nearly one fifth of the world’s population.
 China has a very large cultural diaspora, with Chinese speakers living in many countries around the world, including the US.
-We live in an increasingly interconnected world; China has many political and economic ties with the US.

 Our family does not speak Chinese.
 Is this a problem?

 Not at all.
-Little Tiger, like all CWM programs, is designed for non-native speakers of Chinese.
+Little Tiger is designed for non-native speakers of Chinese.